microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 Teaching tip replicates all of Flyout's [FlyoutPlacementMode](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Primitives.FlyoutPlacementMode) placement behavior with the TeachingTipPlacementMode property.
 The default placement mode will try to place a targeted teaching tip above its target and a non-targeted teaching tip in the bottom right corner of the XamlRoot.
 As with Flyout, if the preferred placement mode would not leave room for the teaching tip to show, another placement mode will be automatically chosen.

+**Note: if no placement option can be that would allow a teaching tip to fully to show, teaching tip will iterate through its event lifecycle to force a close rather than display without an accessible close button.
+If the app cancels the Closing event, the teaching tip may remain open without an accessible Close button.**

 A targeted teaching tip with its PreferredPlacement set to "BottomEdgeAlignedLeft" will appear below its target and will have its left edge aligned to the left edge of the target.

 XAML